Local Access Forum - Hampshire Countryside Access Forum

 The Forum is independent of any council or interest group – it comprises local members of the public with a wealth of experience in aspects of countryside recreation and rights of way.
 Members are volunteers, appointed to represent an interest rather than a specific organisation.
 They are balanced between those who use paths (walkers, horse-riders, carriage drivers, cyclists, disabled users and vehicle users), those who provide access (farmers, land managers etc) and other interests (e.g. conservation, education).
 It is this wide range of interests which enables the Forum to provide balanced advice.

-Members are jointly appointed by Hampshire County Council (HCC), Southampton City Council and Portsmouth City Council, for a 3-year term.
-The current term will end in summer 2021.
+Members are jointly appointed by Hampshire County Council (HCC), Southampton City Council and Portsmouth City Council.

 Your countryside needs you!